Dark photon vortex formation and dynamics: Dynamics of the Landau-Ginzburg model and the Abrikosov lattice

 \subsection{Ground state}

 The Landau-Ginzburg model has a free energy that resembles that of equation \ref{eq:abelianhiggs}, where the inverse of the mass of the dark photon $1/m_{A'}$ is known as the London penetration depth $\delta$, and the inverse of the mass of the radial mode is $1/m_{\rho}$ is known as the coherence length $\xi$.\footnote{The Landau-Ginzburg model is a time-independent model of collective excitation of non-relativistic electrons.
 In order to make the comparisons between our system and superconductors most apparent, analogous to the $\hbar = c = k_B = 1$ units used in high energy physics, in this section, we describe the phenomenology of superconductors in $\hbar = v_F = k_B = 1$ units, where $v_F$ is the Fermi velocity.
 The different energy, length, and mass scales are related to each other with powers of the Fermi velocity.} The ratio between the two scales $\kappa \equiv \delta/\xi = \sqrt{\lambda/g_D^2}$ determines if the superconductor is type I or type II.
 For $\kappa > \frac{1}{\sqrt{2}}$, the superconductor is type II.
 The Stueckelberg limit corresponds to the case of $\kappa \rightarrow \infty$.
 In a type II superconductor, there are two critical fields.
-The critical field (the corresponding equation in the case of a dark photon $U(1)'$ is shown in parentheses)
+The critical field (the corresponding equation in the case of a dark photon $U(1)'$ is shown in parentheses, also see table~\ref{tab:variabledefinitions} in appendix~\ref{sec:notation} for a complete list of the terminology relevant to both systems)

 is the field strength at which superconductivity is completely lost, that is, the $U(1)$ symmetry is restored globally.
 Here $\Phi_0 = \pi/e$ is the magnetic flux quantum.
 At this field strength, the mass of $\Phi$ (near $\Phi= 0$)